Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Checking your car seat for recalls keeps your child safe.
 Visit official recall websites regularly.
 Enter the car seat’s model number and manufacture date.
 This quick step can prevent serious accidents.
 Stay informed and act fast if a recall shows up.

 Safety matters most when it comes to children.
-Regular checks give you peace of mind.
-Don’t wait—make checking recalls a habit today.
+Regular checks help you feel confident.
+Don’t wait -make checking recalls a habit today.
 Simple actions protect your family every time you drive.